-You Need This 2021 Marketing Calendar [Free Templates]
+You Need This 2022 Marketing Calendar [Free Templates]

 Brace yourself, we’re halfway through the year.
 That means heat waves, #RadDadsSquad pics, rainbow flags in shop windows, and summer getaways.

-So while you’re dusting off the BBQ or hitting the links, now is the time to create shareable marketing campaigns like the ALS ice bucket challenge or the IHOP’s IHOb campaign.
+So while you’re dusting off the BBQ or hitting the links, now is the time to create shareable marketing campaigns like the IHOP’s IHOb campaign.

 Because if you don’t share it on social, did it really happen?